SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    > ERROR:  tablespace location must be an absolute path
    > ```

-   Postgres will create a file under the specified location:
+   Postgres will create a directory under the specified location:

    ```sh
    $ l /home/steve/Desktop/pg_tablespace